TareqHassan-9685/OPEnGL-project/README.md

 # OPEnGL-project
-This are some task that are essential for Graphics Design course
+These are some task that are essential for Graphics Design course